-Once you hit the publish button, what happens to your book?
+Once you hit the publish button, what happens to the paperback version of your book?
 Where will it be sold?
 The answer is one of the more difficult decisions for an independent author.

 The disadvantages are:

-4) The royalties from a sale through the EDC distribution will be lower than a sale on an Amazon site.
-CS has partnered with IngramSpark to use their network for distribution.
+2) The royalties from a book sale from the EDC distribution will be significantly lower than a sale on an Amazon site.
+The distribution partners charge a fee.
 The added fees account for the loss of royalty.

 IngramSpark is the world’s largest book distributor with an extensive list of retailers, wholesalers, libraries, and schools that comprise the international and US markets.
-Within the US market are Baker & Taylor (primary supplier to libraries and academic institutions), Barnes & Noble, and Amazon.
 The international component has been expanded with print facilities in the UK and Australia.
 With a reduction in shipping costs, book titles are more readily accessible.

-Despite Ingram’s extensive global distribution, there are several disadvantages:
+Despite Ingram’s extensive global distribution and the option for a hardback version, laminate or dust jacket, there are disadvantages:

-2) The file setup is not as user-friendly as CS.
+1) The file setup is not as user-friendly as KDP.

-3) The cover must be redesigned.
-The formula to calculate spine width is different from the formula used by CS.
+2) The cover must be redesigned.
+The formula to calculate spine width is different from the formula used by KDP.

-5) Once the book is published, a fee of $25 fee is assessed for any revisions to the cover or interior content.
+4) Once the book is published, a fee of $25 is assessed for any revisions to the cover or interior content.

-6) Shipping costs for an author’s purchase are still slightly higher than CS, though IngramSpark recently reduced printing costs and are more comparable and in some cases, lower, than the price charged by CS.
+5) Shipping costs for an author’s purchase are still slightly higher than KDP, though IngramSpark recently reduced printing costs and are more comparable.